apache/trafficserver/doc/reference/configuration/records.config.en.rst

 ======

 .. ts:cv:: CONFIG proxy.config.hostdb.serve_stale_for INT
+   :metric: seconds

    The number of seconds for which to use a stale NS record while initiating a background fetch for the new data.

+   If not set then stale records are not served.

 .. ts:cv:: CONFIG proxy.config.hostdb.storage_size INT 33554432
+   :metric: bytes

    The amount of space (in bytes) used to store ``hostdb``.
    The value of this variable must be increased if you increase the size of the